amytee252/Keystrokes_NN/README.md

 ### Data Setup

 Although it is requested to use the first 200 feature vectors of each subject (user) as training data, I have decided against this.
-This is because..... .
+This is because if you take the first 200 typing samples, there is likely to be strong intraclass variances that comes when the user is typing the same password repeatedly, and this will negatively affect the results, as they are likely to get quicker and more accurate at typing the same password repeatedly.
 Instead what I have done is taken 200 feature vectors for each subject at random from the 400 feature vectors that are available for each subject.
 The remaining 200 feature vectors are used as positive test data for each user.
 Then the first 5 samples from the remaining 50 subjects are used to form 250 negative feature vectors as imposters for the authentication phase for this user.
 The imposter's samples are never seen during the training time.
 As such there are 51 sets of trainings/testings performed, each using a different subjects data for training and testing.

 The authentication accuracy is evaluated using the equal error rate (EER), where the miss rate and false alarm rate are equal.
 The evaluation is performed for each subject.
 The mean and standard deviation of the EERs for the 51 subjects is also reported.